Terrance Ferguson: Rio Grande Valley Vipers (2022)

 On January 11, 2022, Ferguson was acquired via waivers by the Rio Grande Valley Vipers.
 He was released by the team on January 24, but was re-acquired on February 3.

-GTK Gliwice (2022–present)
+GTK Gliwice (2022–2023)

 On August 27, 2022, he has signed with GTK Gliwice of the Polish Basketball League (PLK).

+Cape Town Tigers (2023–2024)

+In September 2023, the South African club Cape Town Tigers announced they had signed Ferguson on their Instagram account.
+He made his Tigers debut on November 21, 2023, with 11 points in a 76–61 win over Dynamo in the Road to BAL.

+Bashkimi (2024)

+In February 2024, the Kosovan club Bashkimi of the Kosovo Superleague announced they had signed Ferguson.
+He parted ways with Bashkimi after just one league game in March 2024.

 National team career

 Ferguson was a member of the USA Basketball Men's U16 National Team that posted a 5–0 record en route to winning gold at the 2013 FIBA Americas Under-16 Championship in Maldonado, Uruguay.
 He played in all five games and averaged 5.8 points, 3.8 rebounds and 2.0 assists per game.
 The following year, he was a member of the USA U17 World Championship Team that posted a 7–0 record and captured the 2014 FIBA Under-17 World Championship gold medal in Dubai.
 Ferguson played in all seven games (with four starts) and averaged 9.0 points, 1.3 rebounds and 1.6 assists per game.

 In July 2015, Ferguson won his third gold medal in as many years after helping Team USA go 7–0 at the 2015 FIBA Under-19 World Championship in Heraklion, Greece.
 He played in all seven games and averaged 6.1 points, 1.6 rebounds and 1.0 assists per game.